menu

 Springfield Gardens Northwest is a densely urban neighborhood (based on population density) located in Queens, New York.

-Springfield Gardens Northwest real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
+Springfield Gardens Northwest real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Springfield Gardens Northwest neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics